Socialist Unity Party of Germany: Regional directorates

 The party's regional structure started with the country's fifteen regions.
 Regional level government structure changed dramatically with the abolition of regional assemblies in 1952, but each administrative structure always had a party secretary, applying a structure also replicated in administrative structures at local levels.

-The regional party leadership team ("SED Bezirksleitung"/ BL) was an elected body, membership of which was unpaid.
+The regional party leadership team ("SED Bezirksleitung"/ BL) was an elected body analogous to the Central Committee, membership of which was unpaid.
 It worked alongside the administrative body of paid officials who were occasionally also members of the party leadership team.

-At a regional level the SED leadership team was typically supported by a First Secretary and a Second Secretary, and a secretariat team responsible for "Agitation and propaganda", Economy, Science, Culture and Agriculture.
+At a regional level the SED leadership team was headed by a Secretariat.
+The Secretariats always had a First Secretary (also responsible for Security Affairs) and a Second Secretary (also responsible for Cadre Affairs), and secretaries responsible for "Agitation and propaganda", Economy, Science, Culture and Agriculture.
 There were also regional teams to shadow the regional teams of national institutions such as the FDJ, the FDGB and the Planning Commission.
+The First Secretaries of the regional FDJ and chairmen of the regional FDGB and Planning Commission were always Secretariat members too.

+First Secretaries of regional party organisations held significant power in their respective regions, with some First Secretaries such as Hans-Joachim Böhme or Hans Albrecht being described as despotic, sometimes dictatorial.
+First Secretaries were always full members of the Central Committee and sometimes even candidate or full members (always the First Secretary in East Berlin) of the Politburo.
+First Secretaries of Bezirke that had a significant border with West Germany usually also served on the National Defence Council.

 Central Committee

-Except when the Party Congress was in session, the Party Central Committee was the party's leading element.
-Power was centred on the Committee Secretariat, which was chaired by a First Secretary (1953–1976) or a general secretary (1950–1953 and 1976–1989).
+When the Party Congress was not in session, the Central Committee was the party's leading element.
+Power was centred on the Committee Secretariat, which was chaired by a General Secretary, named First Secretary from 1953 to 1976.
 This function was combined with chairmanship of the Politburo.
+The General Secretary until 1971 was Walter Ulbricht: he was deposed by Erich Honecker, who in turn was deposed by Egon Krenz.
+Unlike in the Soviet Union, the SED only had "Second Secretaries" on the local and regional levels, but not in the Central Committee.
+That being said, some Politburo members and secretaries held an unofficial number two spot, most notably Karl Schirdewan and then Honecker during the tenure of Walter Ulbricht and Paul Verner, then Egon Krenz during the tenure of Honecker.

-The general secretary until 1971 was Walter Ulbricht: he was succeeded by Erich Honecker.
-In the political hierarchy of the German Democratic Republic members of the Central Committee ranked above government ministers.
+In the political hierarchy of the GDR, members of the Central Committee ranked above government ministers.

 In July 1950, at the third Party Conference, the SED's Central Committee was elected on the Soviet model, which at this time employed a single list electoral system: most members of the serving party executive were replaced.
 It was striking that more than 62% of the new Central Committee members had been members of the Communist Party (KPD) before the party merger of 1946.
 Four years on, there was little sign of the KPD/SPD parity that had been invoked when the SED was created.